sebastianPsm/esp32_mass/README.md

 ```

 ## Todos
-- [ ] esp32 benchmark with different sizes
 - [ ] implementing the other MASS versions (mainly [MASS_V2](https://www.cs.unm.edu/~mueen/MASS_V2.m))
 - [ ] Highlight some projects that uses MASS on an esp32